EZ-Link: EZ-Link App

-EZ-Link Vending Machine

-In early September 2019, an EZ-Link merchandise vending machine was introduced at Bugis Junction selling exclusive cards, charms, and other EZ-Link merchandise, such as the Hello Kitty Plush EZ-Charm and the Pusheen the Cat EZ-Link card.
-The initial introduction was met with very positive response from the public, resulting in long queues during the launch period.

 EZ-Link Wallet

 On 9 March 2020, EZ-Link launched the EZ-Link Wallet, an e-wallet for mobile phones.
 Compared to the EZ-Link card which is based on NFC, the EZ-Link Wallet is based on QR code, bypassing the need for payment terminals, relying on smartphones and a printed QR code.
 It is compliant with the SGQR code system.

 An email address and local mobile number are required to register for an EZ-Link account.
 Users have to top-up the e-wallet with a debit/credit card, and make payments by scanning the QR code at a retail shop and entering the payment amount.
 Payment can be authorised with either a 6-digit PIN or the phone's fingerprint scanner.
 Up to 6 debit/credit cards can be saved in the EZ-Link app.

 Users can earn EZ-Link Rewards points for each digital wallet transaction, which can be used to redeem vouchers.
 The EZ-Link Wallet can also be used overseas at an Alipay Connect-enabled merchant in Japan.

+The following payment networks are supported by the EZ-Link Wallet: